Updated

-Settlements of Truvada lawsuits and TDF lawsuits are likely to resolve the mass tort claims against Gilead Sciences, Inc. for the side effects caused by Truvada and their other HIV treatment drugs.
-However, because the lawsuits are still very new, settlements are still a long ways away.
-When they are made, these settlements would aim to compensate TDF victims for their losses, including:
+Settlements of TDF lawsuits are likely to resolve the mass tort claims against Gilead Sciences, Inc. for the side effects caused by Truvada and their other HIV treatment drugs.
+However, because the Truvada lawsuits are still very new, settlements are still a long way away.
+When they do finally happen, these settlements would aim to compensate TDF victims for their losses, including:

 - Past medical bills,